MSc International Project Management with Advanced Practice

 This module aims to provide you with an opportunity to work on a live research study that utilises skills and knowledge acquired during the taught part of your study programme.
 You will develop resilience and flexibility as you adapt to a different learning environment, and gain a new perspective through comparison with your taught studies.
 The module will help you develop your abilities as a researcher with valued investigative, data analytical, theoretical and practical skills to implement a research project.

 This module aims to provide you with an experiential learning opportunity where you will work on a group consultancy project that utilises skills and knowledge acquired during the taught part of your study programme.
 You will develop resilience and flexibility as you adapt to a different learning environment, and gain a new perspective through comparison with your taught studies.
-The module will help you develop your abilities as a problem solver with valued investigative, theoretical and practical skills to implement a work based consultancy project.
+The module will help you develop your abilities as a problem solver with valued investigative, theoretical and practical skills to implement a work-based consultancy project.

 All students will then progress to:

-This module provides a process which will enable you to use and extend the knowledge and skills you have acquired during your programme of study.
+This module provides a process that will enable you to use and extend the knowledge and skills you have acquired during your programme of study.
 Using appropriate research methodologies and data collection methods, you will critically synthesise a body of knowledge relevant to the taught programme and apply this to an area relevant to your continued career development in the area of project management.

 Please note that your tuition fees do not include the cost of course books that you may choose to purchase, stationery, printing and photocopying, accommodation, living expenses, travel or any other extracurricular activities.
 As a Northumbria University London Campus student, you will have full access to our online digital library with over 400,000 e-books and 50,000 electronic journals.